Official name: the United Arab Emirates

 Health care in the UAE is at a high level because of large investments in the years of good economy.
 Health care is free for UAE nationals and paid for non-citizens.
 The main cause of death in the UAE are cardiovascular disease, but there are also accidents and birth defects.
 It is also interesting that diabetes in the Emirates is a very big problem as this disease affects about 25% of citizens and 20% of the residents.
 United Arab Emirates are also a popular destination for medical tourism within the region.
 When it comes to HIV/AIDS the Arab Emirates is a low risk country because only about 1000 people live with the disease.

-Apart from that poor people move around by buses, go to the mosques and read Koran, and the rich Arabs drive cars that Germans or Japanese have not even dreamt of, they go to brothels and read Playboy.
-In my opinion the whole Arab culture and religion depends primarily on their wallets.
+In my opinion poor Arabs move around by buses, they go to the mosques and read Koran – and the rich Arabs drive cars that Germans or Japanese have not even dreamt of, they go to brothels and they read Playboy.
+In my opinion the whole Arab culture and religion depends primarily on their wallets and is full of hipocrisy.

 Only 30% of the population have nationality of the federation.
 The rest are migrant workers from poor Islamic countries.